markybuilds/nba-stat-projections/memory-bank/activeContext.md

 - **Performance Optimization**: Improving application performance and implementing real-time updates.
 - **Real-time Data Updates**: Added WebSocket functionality to provide real-time projection updates to users.
 Both backend and frontend implementation are now complete.
 - **Data Automation**: Implemented scheduler service for automated data updates using APScheduler, created CLI tool for administration, and updated Kubernetes configuration.
+- **Monitoring and Alerting**: Added comprehensive monitoring with Prometheus metrics and an alerting system with multiple notification channels.
+- **Codebase Organization**: Reorganized the project structure to eliminate duplicate directories and ensure a clear, consistent structure.

 ## Recent Changes